jpvanoosten/VolumeTiledForwardShading/README.md

 The demo must be run from the [bin](bin/) folder.
 To run the pre-compiled release build, exectute the [Run_Release.bat](bin/Run_Release.bat).
 This batch file will run the demo from the correct folder to ensure that the default configuration file can be loaded.
 By default, the [DefaultConfiguration.3dgep](Conf/DefaultConfiguration.3dgep) configuration file will be loaded which imports the [Crytek Sponza Atrium](http://www.crytek.com/cryengine/cryengine3/downloads) scene.

-To test with a different configuration settings, open the [Conf](Conf/) folder and run the [RegisterFileType_Win10_Rel_x64.bat](Conf/RegisterFileType_Win10_Rel_x64.bat) batch file to register a file handler for the .3dgep file extension.
+To test with different configuration settings, open the [Conf](Conf/) folder and run the [RegisterFileType_Win10_Rel_x64.bat](Conf/RegisterFileType_Win10_Rel_x64.bat) batch file to register a file handler for the .3dgep file extension.
 After registering the file handler, you should be able to double-click on any .3dgep configuration file to run the demo using that configuration.
 Use the [UnregisterFileType_Win10_Rel_x64.bat](Conf/UnregisterFileType_Win10_Rel_x64.bat) batch file to remove the file handler.

 For a complete explanation about the format of the configuration files, see the [Configuration](#configuration) section below.